brianlangbecker/advanced-o11y/README.md

 Welcome to the Advanced o11y Ruby demo.
 Here are some information of how to run it.

+## Workshop slides

+This workshop is meant to be an instructor led workshop, but that shouldn't prevent anyone from doing the workshop themselves.
+Follow along with the [slides](https://docs.google.com/presentation/d/1-79ehidhZ6BBORatzubkgNpfU9KONSKFE72qPYRKDaw/edit#slide=id.gd9a648ab23_0_203).
+Make sure to read the speaker notes to get full context on the slide content.

+## Running demo

 In order to run this demo, you need to set certain environment variables in your environment.

 Here are the specific environment variables: